SCENE 01 / VISUAL EFFECTS COMPOSITING

 Photorealism

-Invisible effects that maintain believability.
+Invisible effects that keep believability.

 02.